-- Having high expectations of all children. - Planning and providing a broad an ambitious curriculum. - Scaffolding tasks to ensure all children can access the learning and curriculum. - Implementing adaptive teaching and inclusive support strategies throughout their teaching. - Monitoring and ensuring progress of all children in the class. - Planning and overseeing provision of support through the learning support assistants within their class.
+- Having high expectations of all children - Planning and providing a broad an ambitious curriculum. - Scaffolding tasks to ensure all children can access the learning and curriculum. - Implementing adaptive teaching and inclusive support strategies throughout their teaching. - Monitoring and ensuring progress of all children in the class. - Planning and overseeing provision of support through the learning support assistants within their class.

-Role of the Learning Support Assistants
+Role of the Teaching Assistants

-Learning Support Assistants and Higher-Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the senior leaders and class teachers.
-The learning of all pupils remains the responsibility of the class teacher at all times.

-LSAs and HLTAs are line managed by the senior leadership team.
+Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the senior leaders and class teachers.
+The learning of all pupils remain the responsibility of the class teacher at all times.
+TAs and HLTAs are line managed by Assistant Head teachers.